edocAdmin/edoc-organizer-help/pages/05.faqs/04.general-edoc-organizer-set-up/docs.md

 ![](ss16.png)

 Following these steps helps resolve eDoc Organizer scanning issues for most of our customers.
-If your problems are not resolved by following these steps, please contact our support team at [mailto:support@edocllc.com](support@edocllc.com) and they would be happy to assist in helping you troubleshoot the issue.
+If your problems are not resolved by following these steps, please contact our support team at [mailto:support@edocllc.com](support@edocllc.com) and they would be happy to assist in helping you troubleshoot the issue.[/ui-accordion-item][/ui-accordion]

-# Import emails into eDoc Organizer

-There are various different ways to import emails into eDoc Organizer.
+[ui-accordion independent=true open=none][ui-accordion-item title="Import emails into eDoc Organizer"]There are various different ways to import emails into eDoc Organizer.

 **eDoc Organizer Printer**